KRT0335/kevintiller/content/author/admin/_index.md

 +++

 Kevin Tiller is an undergrad student, currently studying at the University of Texas at Arlington working towards a degree in computer science.
-Interested in further developing skills learned and applying to real world applications.
+Interested in further developing skills learned and apply to real-world applications.